BUILDING THE NEXT BIG THING

-B-Lab Teams have access to dedicated workspace, designed to maximize their venture’s progress.
+B-Lab ventures have access to a dedicated workspace at 1 Euclid Avenue (on Thayer St), designed to maximize their progress.

-Each B-Lab participant receives a $4000 stipend to enable their summer venture work.
-We will provide a Summer Earnings Waiver (SEW) to students who need to meet the Standard Contribution (SC) from the Summer Earnings Expectation.
+Each B-Lab participant receives a $4000 scholarly award to enable their summer venture work.
+We will provide a Summer Earnings Waiver (SEW) to Brown students who need to meet the Standard Contribution (SC) from the Summer Earnings Expectation.

 A NETWORK OF SUPPORT

 A deep and knowledgeable roster of mentors, industry contacts, and experienced entrepreneurs.

 A concept for a high-impact venture and a thorough understanding of the problem they aim to solve.

 A plan for measurable objectives that the team plans to reach while in B-Lab.

 An eagerness to contribute and be part of an entrepreneurial community.

 APPLICATION PROCESS AND TIMELINE

 Application Opens / Sign-up for an Application Mentor